Treating Advanced Prostate Cancer

 Radiation can also come in the form of a monthly intravenous drug called Xofigo.
 Xofigo is approved for use in men who have advanced prostate cancer that has spread only to the bones.
 Candidates should have also received therapy designed to lower testosterone.
 The drug works by binding to minerals within bones to deliver radiation directly to bone tumors.
 A study of 809 men showed that those taking Xofigo lived an average of 3 months longer than those taking a placebo.

 Secondary Endocrine Therapy

 At some point, PSA levels begin to rise despite treatment with endocrine therapy.
 This signals that endocrine therapy is no longer working to reduce testosterone levels in the body.
 When this happens, doctors may decide to make changes to the endocrine therapy.
 This is called secondary hormone therapy.
 It can be done in a number of ways.
 For instance, if you have had surgery to remove your testicles, your doctor may suggest that you begin taking an anti-androgen.
 If you have been using combination therapy that involves an anti-androgen and LHRH analogs, your doctor may stop the use of the anti-androgen.
 This is known as anti-androgen withdrawal.
-Another option is to change. the type of hormone drug.
-However, the use of an LHRH drug, must be continued to maintain a castrate level of testosterone to prevent a testosterone rebound from stimulating the growth of prostate cancer cells.
+Another option is to change the type of hormone drug.
+However, the use of an LHRH drug must be continued to prevent a testosterone rebound from stimulating the growth of prostate cancer cells.